10 easy ways to improve website loading speed up to 350%Posted Jun 9, 2016 | 9 min. (1864 words)

 - Use media queries to control layout and inclusion of page elements

-To speed up your website, it’s important that you eliminate extra spaces, line breaks, and indentation in your code so your pages are as lean as possible.
+To optimise your website loading time, it’s important that you eliminate extra spaces, line breaks, and indentation in your code so your pages are as lean as possible.

 This can be achieved by compressing your file using minify tools such as YUI Compressor, Google Closure Compiler and cssminifier.